A Challenge for Robin Hood: Cast

+Note: Eric Flynn is not related to Errol Flynn.

+Reception

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "Unassuming but lively rendering of the familiar legend.
+Simplicity is the keynote, with very few embellishments and distortions so that the characters emerge exactly as one remembers them.
+Sherwood Forest looks disappointingly sparse, but there is ample compensation in some splendidly arranged fights and in James Hayter's engagingly jovial Friar Tuck."

-The New York Times wrote, "Challenge for Robin Hood is excellent...it should make ideal viewing for lads, from little sprouts up to about 14...The screenplay by Peter Bryan fiddles a bit with the old Robin Hood legend, but it is a snug story and the dialogue has bite and humor...C.
-M. Pennington-Richards, has piloted the action with crackle, the musical score is fine and the color ranges from good to beautiful...the fairly modest budget seldom shows".
+The New York Times wrote, "Challenge for Robin Hood is excellent ... it should make ideal viewing for lads, from little sprouts up to about 14 ...
+The screenplay by Peter Bryan fiddles a bit with the old Robin Hood legend, but it is a snug story and the dialogue has bite and humor ...
+C. M. Pennington-Richards, has piloted the action with crackle, the musical score is fine and the color ranges from good to beautiful ... the fairly modest budget seldom shows".

 Box office

 According to Fox records, the film required $950,000 in rentals to break even and by 11 December 1970 had made $675,000.